 In 1980, real estate developer George Kaufman was selected to operate the studio facilities.
 Shortly after, Rochelle Slovin was appointed Executive Director of the Foundation.
 Under her leadership, the Foundation’s Board of Directors committed to create a museum of film and television at the complex.
 In 1982, the City of New York set aside one of the original studio buildings for the proposed museum.

 In 1985, the Foundation was reincorporated as the American Museum of the Moving Image (now Museum of the Moving Image).
 The Museum opened to the public in 1988 in a building renovated by Gwathmey Siegel & Associates Architects.

-The Museum was granted accreditation from the American Association of Museums in 2006.
+The Museum was granted accreditation from the American Alliance of Museums in 2006.
 On February 27, 2008, the inauguration of the Museum’s $67 million expansion and renovation was held and construction began.
 The museum opened its redesigned and expanded building, designed by Leeser Architecture, on January 15, 2011.